View Details Explore Now →

 Challenges in Obtaining Coverage for Compounded BHRT

-One of the biggest challenges in obtaining insurance coverage for BHRT is the fact that many BHRT formulations are custom-compounded.
+One of the biggest challenges in obtaining Insurance Coverage for BHRT is the fact that many BHRT formulations are custom-compounded.
 Compounded medications are not FDA-approved, and insurance companies often view them as experimental or investigational.

 Why Compounded BHRT Faces Coverage Issues